order processing & everything you ever wanted to know about shipping

 So, while I empathize with the fact that people believe shipping should be cheaper because of the widespread misinformation in the conventional marketplace that shipping is cheap/free, I ask them to consider the price of Just the Goods products versus the costs associated with the product, versus what they feel the products are worth.
 Next, I invite them to consider sharing an order with friends to divide the cost of shipping among multiple people to reduce the burden of this tangible cost <=-)

 Having explained all of this, the truth is that I do sometimes lose money on shipping because I know people expect extremely low cost or free shipping, and I don’t want to discourage them from trying Just the Goods.
-Yet I still always refund overpaid shipping as soon as I’ve processed postage online after packing and weighing orders, because I believe it is important to be fair.
+Yet I still refund overpaid shipping as soon as I’ve processed postage online after packing and weighing orders, because I believe it is important to be fair.

 Thanks for reading this long text about shipping, which I created to summarize the many conversations I’ve had on the topic since 2009.
 I hope it is helpful!
 But of course, if you have any additional questions, please don’t hesitate to contact me =-)